 Over-the-counter or prescription medications may be prescribed to reduce inflammation and muscle spasms associated with neck pain.
 These medications should only be used on an as-needed basis and not taken regularly without consulting a doctor first.

 If other treatments do not provide relief, then surgery may be recommended.
 Surgery is usually the last resort option and is only considered if other treatments have not worked or if there is an underlying condition causing neck pain.
-Discussing all treatment options with your doctor before making any decisions about surgery is essential.
+Discussing all treatment options with your doctor before deciding on surgery is essential.